vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

-# OpenTelemetry Java Agent Extension for SAP Cloud Logging
+# OpenTelemetry Java Agent Extension for SAP BTP Observability

 This module provides an extension for the [OpenTelemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/).
-The extension scans the service bindings of an application for [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging).
+The extension scans the service bindings of an application for [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging) and [Dynatrace](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-container-platforms/cloud-foundry/deploy-oneagent-on-sap-cloud-platform-for-application-only-monitoring).
-If such a binding is found, the OpenTelemetry Java Agent is configured to ship observability data to that service.
+If such a binding is found, the OpenTelemetry Java Agent is configured to ship observability data to those services.
 Thus, this extension provides a convenient auto-instrumentation for Java applications running on SAP BTP.

 The extension provides the following main features:

 * additional exporters for logs, metrics and traces for [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging)
+* additional exporter for metrics for [Dynatrace](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-container-platforms/cloud-foundry/deploy-oneagent-on-sap-cloud-platform-for-application-only-monitoring)
 * auto-configuration of the generic OpenTelemetry connection to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging)
 * adding resource attributes describing the CF application